-Temasek has agreed that, during the period of one year from the date of original issuance of the third series of Notes under the Program and thereafter only if Temasek reasonably determines that any such Notes at the time of the expiration of such one year period are "restricted securities" within the meaning of Rule 144(a)(3) under the Securities Act, it will, during such period in which it is neither subject to Section 13 or 15(d) of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), nor exempt from reporting pursuant to Rule 12g3-2(b) thereunder, provide to any holder or beneficial owner of such restricted securities designated by such holder or beneficial owner for delivery to such holder, beneficial owner or prospective purchaser, in each case upon the request of such holder, beneficial owner or prospective purchaser, the information required to be provided by Rule 144(A)(d)(4) under the Securities Act (the "Rule 144A(d)(4) Information").
+With respect to each series of Notes offered or sold in the United States or to U.S. persons in reliance on Rule 144A, Temasek intends to agree that, during the period of one year from the date of original issuance of such Notes under the Program and thereafter only if Temasek reasonably determines that any such Notes at the time of the expiration of such one year period are "restricted securities" within the meaning of Rule 144(a)(3) under the Securities Act, it will, during such period in which it is neither subject to Section 13 or 15(d) of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), nor exempt from reporting pursuant to Rule 12g3-2(b) thereunder, provide to any holder or beneficial owner of such restricted securities or to any prospective purchaser of such restricted securities designated by such holder or beneficial owner for delivery to such holder, beneficial owner or prospective purchaser, in each case upon the request of such holder, beneficial owner or prospective purchaser, the information required to be provided by Rule 144(A)(d)(4) under the Securities Act (the "Rule 144A(d)(4) Information").
 After one year from the date of original issuance of such Notes if Temasek reasonably determines that such Notes at the time of the expiration of such one year period do not constitute "restricted securities" within the meaning of Rule 144(a)(3) under the Securities Act, Temasek will no longer be obligated to provide to any holder or beneficial owner of such Notes or to any prospective purchaser of such Notes the Rule 144A(d)(4) information.

-The Issuer has undertaken, in connection with its application to list the third series of Notes to be issued under the Program on the SGX-ST, to immediately disclose to the SGX-ST any information which may have a material effect on the price or value of such Notes or on an investor's decision whether to trade in such Notes.
+The Issuer has undertaken, in connection with its application to list the fourth series and fifth series of Notes to be issued under the Program on the SGX-ST, to immediately disclose to the SGX-ST any information which may have a material effect on the price or value of such Notes or on an investor's decision whether to trade in such Notes.